LucientZ/vtubasic/resources/README.md

 # Resources

-This is where things like shaders go
+This is where things like shaders and other resources used by the app go